 Host your own cyber celebration

-In a time when physical distancing is society’s best defense against COVID-19, suddenly the planned and impromptu gatherings with friends and family we once took for granted are on hold.
+In a time when physical distancing and vaccination are our best defense against COVID-19, gatherings with friends and family we once took for granted are on hold.

 But just because we can’t be together in person doesn’t mean we can’t be together.

 SAIT Hospitality Management Instructor Alita Brown is a an expert in entertaining (you may remember her tips for hosting Thanksgiving).
-She’s using this time to reimagine what it means to host a special event, weaving together the foundations of entertaining with technological considerations.
+Weaving together the foundations of entertaining with technological considerations, she’s reimagined what it means to host a special event during the pandemic.

 Up to seven days before the event